esme27/tipsy/README.md

 Time spent: **35** hours spent in total

 ## User Stories
-It was a very enjoyable challenge specially because I had not previus experience in Swift, but after the pre-work I feel more confidence, I have learned some of the good bases, I will definately enjoy to be part of new challenges in the class.
+-It was a very enjoyable challenge specially because I had not previus experience in Swift, -but after the pre-work I feel more confidence, I have learned some of the good bases, -I will definately enjoy to be part of new challenges in the class.